Epicodus-Curriculum/intro-full-stack/2_2_github_and_remote_repositories.md

 ## Connect a remote repository to a local repository

-In your project’s top level directory, use the git command:
+In your project's top level directory, use the git command:

 ```
 git remote add origin the-url-to-your-remote-repo